 - wear dentures and glasses if you normally do

-- ask a staff member if you need help with eating, drinking or to open food packaging
+- ask a staff member if you need help with eating, drinking or opening food packaging

 - sit out of bed to eat meals or eat in the patients’ dining room if there is one, if possible